tobsirl/AWS-Certified-DevOps-Engineer/README.md

 | SSE-C                  | You                | S3             |                                      |
 | SSE-S3                 | S3                 | S3             | No Key control No role separation    |
 | SSE-KMS                | S3 & KMS           | S3             | Key rotation control Role separation |

+## S3 - Bucket Keys

+Amazon S3 Bucket Keys reduce the cost of Amazon S3 server-side encryption using AWS Key Management Service (SSE-KMS).
+Bucket-level keys for SSE can reduce AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS.

+- Each Object "Put" using sse-kms uses a unique DEK
+- Unique DEK stored with the object
+- Each Data Encryption Key (DEK) is an API call to KMS
+- Calls to KMS have a cost & levels where throttling can occur
+- 5,500 requests per second per account
+- 10,000 or 50,000 requests per second per region